earchibong/devops_projects/CI_CD.md

 <br>

-- On the database server, create database and user:
+- On the `jenkins-ansible` server:
   - go to `ansible-config-mgt/roles/msql/defaults/main.yml`
   - under `database` and `users` create a new database and user with the following: